 Postdoctoral Research Appointment in Professional Writing, Purdue University

 Ph.D., English Literature, Purdue University

 M.A., English Literature, Purdue University

 Dr. Reilly's teaching and research focus on professional writing theory and pedagogy; electronic composition, citation, and publication; computer gaming and literacy; distance learning; and the intersections of genders, sexualities, and technologies.

 ENG 313: Writing about Science

 ENG 496: Senior Seminar in Writing and Rhetoric

-- “Bibliographic Entries and Usability: Teaching Citation of Electronic Sources” Rhetorically Rethinking Usability: Theories, Practices, and Methodologies.
-Eds.
-Susan Kay Miller and Shelley Rodrigo.
-Creskill, NJ: Hampton Press. (forthcoming)
+Reilly, Colleen A. “Bibliographic Entries and Usability: Teaching Citation of Electronic Sources.”
+Rhetorically Rethinking Usability: Theories, Practices, and Methodologies.
+Ed.
+Susan K. Miller-Cochran and Shelley Rodrigo.
+Cresskill, NJ: Hampton P, 2009.
+229 – 251.
+Print.

-- with Douglas Eyman.
-“Multifaceted Methods for Multimodal Texts: Alternate Approaches to Citation Analysis for Electronic Sources” Digital Writing Research: Technologies, Methodologies, and Ethical Issues.
-Eds.
+Reilly, Colleen A., and Douglas Eyman.
+“Multifaceted Methods for Multimodal Texts: Alternate Approaches to Citation Analysis for Electronic Sources.”
+Digital Writing Research: Technologies, Methodologies, and Ethical Issues.
+Ed.
 Dànielle Nicole DeVoss and Heidi A. McKee.
-Creskill, NJ: Hampton Press, 2007.
-353-75.
+Cresskill, NJ: Hampton P, 2007.
+353 – 375.
+Print.